-However, in all 50 states their regulations regarding when and where night vision and thermal optics can be used for hunting.
+However, in all 50 states there are regulations regarding when and where night vision and thermal optics can be used for hunting.
 Particularly out West, were big game species are vulnerable to poachers taking advantage of large game like elk or grizzly bear.

 However, ethics dictate you don’t use thermal or night vision optics for other purposes.
 Namely, for game species that aren’t allowed or in methods that are not allowed.
 A perfectly legal example of using night vision or thermal optics is trailing wounded game.

 Night vision optics are an incredible piece of technology.
-Not only their allowing for greater varmint control in areas of the country experiencing severe depredation do to coyotes and hogs, they provide a new level of safety and efficacy for hunting at night.
+Not only because they allow for more effective varmint control in areas of the country experiencing severe damage due to coyotes and hogs, they provide a new level of safety and efficacy for hunting at night.